UCCF logo Your browser does not support HTML5 video.

 Impacting Our Hearts (10 minutes)

-• How do you think Jesus might hope that you personally might respond to his parable?
+• In what ways do you think Jesus might hope that you respond personally to this parable?

 Impacting the University (15 minutes)